Loan Council: History

 A test of the Financial Agreement soon came when the Great Depression hit Australia and the Commonwealth and state governments sought to devise a strategy to deal with it.
 In August 1930, Prime Minister Scullin invited Sir Otto Niemeyer of the Bank of England to advise the premiers.
 He recommended a traditional deflationary response of balanced budgets to combat Australia's high levels of debt and insisted that interest on loans be met.
 All state governments other than NSW and the federal government agreed to the strategy, which was called the "Melbourne Agreement".
 Early in 1931, Jack Lang, Premier of New South Wales, released "the Lang Plan" to combat the Depression as an alternative to the Melbourne Agreement.
 Key points of the Lang Plan included the reduction of interest owed by Australian governments on debts within Australia to 3%, and the cancellation of interest payments to overseas bondholders and financiers on government borrowings, besides other strategies.
 As the Commonwealth Government became responsible under the Financial Agreement for state debts, the new UAP government of Joseph Lyons was obligated to pay the interest to the overseas bondholders, and then extract the money from the states.
 The Commonwealth Government rejected the Lang Plan and Lang refused to pay to the Commonwealth interest and principal that was payable to overseas bondholders, setting the stage for the Lang Dismissal Crisis.
-To enforce New South Wale's obligations under the agreement, the Commonwealth passed the Financial Agreement Enforcement Act 1932 to withhold moneys payable to the state and to seize state assets, which the High Court held to be valid.
+To enforce New South Wales’ obligations under the agreement, the Commonwealth passed the Financial Agreement Enforcement Act 1932 to withhold moneys payable to the state and to seize state assets, which the High Court held to be valid.